In this post project fellow Marc Wiggam looks at the Ministry's involvement in the resignation of the Reuters chairman in 1941.

 resignation took place on the pretext that only by removing him could Reuters

-improve, and so secure representation of the British viewpoint in the foreign
+improve, and so secure better representation of the British viewpoint in the foreign

 press.
 Skulduggery perhaps, but in service of the national interest.